xalejandrow/interacting-with-the-twitter-api-project-tutorial/README.md

 # Integrating with the Twitter API Project Tutorial
 <!-- endhide -->

-1. Create a Twitter developer API.
+1. Create a Twitter developer application using the Twitter Developer Portal.
 2. Connect with the Twitter API
 3. Retrieve and download data from the Twitter API.
 4. Create a python pandas dataframe for easier manipulation of the data.